China shrugs off threat of US tariffs to economy, says it has tools to protect jobs

 “Chinese policymakers are on heightened standby mode,” Louise Loo, lead economist at Oxford Economics said in a a report.
 She noted that the policies were similar to earlier pronouncements.

-Uncertainty persists over the status of exchanges, if any, between the White House and Chinese leader Xi Jinping.
+The status of exchanges, if any, between the White House and Chinese leader Xi Jinping remains unclear.

 Trump said last week that he’s actively negotiating with the Chinese government on tariffs — while U.S. Treasury Secretary Scott Bessent said talks have yet to start.